fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-annotations-using-plain-javascript.md

 Annotations are graphical elements (different types of shapes, custom text, and so on) that you can render on your chart to make it more informative, while making it visually appealing.

-In this article we'll create a **Spline** chart and add annotations to it.
+In this article, we'll create a **Spline** chart and add annotations to it.
 A spline chart using annotations to highlight a particular anchor along with text is shown below:

 {% embed_chartData configure-charts-using-react-example-3.js json %}